kenatiod/MUT/UMU Ref Synopsis Timeline.md

 #### Van Gulick, R. (2018).
 Consciousness.
 In E. N. Zalta (Ed.), The Stanford Encyclopedia of Philosophy (Spring 2018 Edition).
 Stanford University.

 This comprehensive entry in the Stanford Encyclopedia of Philosophy provides an overview of philosophical and scientific approaches to consciousness.
 Van Gulick covers major theories of consciousness, including higher-order theories, global workspace theory, and integrated information theory.
 He discusses key issues such as the hard problem of consciousness, qualia, and the relationship between consciousness and intentionality.
 The entry also explores methodological challenges in studying consciousness and examines debates about animal and machine consciousness.

+#### Villaronga, E. F., Kieseberg, P., & Li, T. (2018).
+Humans forget, machines remember: Artificial intelligence and the right to be forgotten.
+Computer Law & Security Review, 34(2), 304-313.
+Villaronga, Kieseberg, and Li's 2018 paper "Humans forget, machines remember: Artificial intelligence and the right to be forgotten" examines the challenges that artificial intelligence (AI) poses to the implementation of the right to be forgotten (RTBF) in data protection law.
+Here are the key points:

+1. Right to be Forgotten: The paper discusses the RTBF as established in the EU's General Data Protection Regulation (GDPR), which allows individuals to request the deletion of their personal data under certain conditions.

+2. AI and Data Retention: The authors highlight that AI systems, unlike humans, have perfect memory and can retain and process vast amounts of data indefinitely.
+This creates tension with the concept of forgetting in data protection law.

+3. Machine Learning Challenges: The paper explores how machine learning algorithms complicate the RTBF.
+Once data is used to train an AI model, it becomes difficult to "unlearn" or remove the influence of that data without retraining the entire model.

+4. Inferred Data: AI systems can infer personal information that was never explicitly provided, raising questions about how to apply the RTBF to such derived data.

+5. Black Box Problem: The opacity of many AI systems (the "black box" problem) makes it difficult to verify if data has truly been forgotten or removed from the system's knowledge base.

+6. Technical Challenges: The authors discuss the technical difficulties in implementing forgetting in AI systems, including issues with data lineage and the interconnected nature of machine learning models.

+7. Legal and Ethical Implications: The paper examines the broader legal and ethical questions raised by AI's perfect memory, including issues of privacy, data protection, and individual autonomy.

+8. Proposed Solutions: The authors suggest potential approaches to address these challenges, including developing "forgetting" algorithms for AI systems and implementing stricter data governance practices.

+9. Future Research: The paper calls for interdisciplinary research to develop technical and legal frameworks that can balance the benefits of AI with individuals' rights to privacy and data protection.

+Overall, the paper highlights the complex interplay between AI technology and data protection law, emphasizing the need for new approaches to implement the right to be forgotten in an age of artificial intelligence.

+#### Wallach, W., & Marchant, G. E. (2018).
+An agile ethical/legal model for the international and national governance of AI and robotics.
+Association for the Advancement of Artificial Intelligence.
+Wallach and Marchant's 2018 paper proposes an "agile" governance model for artificial intelligence (AI) and robotics at both international and national levels.
+Here are the key points:

+1. Need for Governance: The authors argue that as AI and robotics rapidly advance, there's an urgent need for effective governance frameworks to address potential risks and ethical concerns.

+2. Limitations of Traditional Approaches: They highlight that traditional regulatory approaches are often too slow and inflexible to keep pace with the rapid development of AI technologies.

+3. Agile Governance Model: The paper introduces an "agile" governance model, which is designed to be more flexible, adaptive, and responsive to technological changes.

+4. Key Features of the Model:
+   - Soft law approaches: Emphasizing guidelines, standards, and best practices rather than rigid regulations
+   - Stakeholder participation: Involving industry, academia, civil society, and government in the governance process
+   - Iterative development: Continuously updating governance frameworks based on new developments and feedback
+   - International coordination: Promoting global cooperation while allowing for national variations

+5. Ethical Considerations: The model emphasizes the importance of incorporating ethical principles into AI governance, addressing issues like transparency, accountability, and fairness.

+6. Legal Framework: The authors propose a flexible legal framework that can adapt to emerging technologies and their societal impacts.

+7. Implementation Strategies: The paper outlines strategies for implementing this agile governance model, including the creation of international forums and national oversight bodies.

+8. Challenges: The authors acknowledge potential challenges in implementing such a model, including resistance from traditional regulatory bodies and the need for global cooperation.

+9. Future Outlook: They conclude by emphasizing the importance of proactive governance to ensure that AI and robotics development aligns with societal values and ethical principles.

+This paper contributes to the ongoing discussion about how to effectively govern rapidly evolving AI technologies, proposing a more flexible and adaptive approach than traditional regulatory methods.

 #### Wang, A., et al. (2018).
 GLUE: A multi-task benchmark and analysis platform for natural language understanding.